St. Joseph High School (Metuchen, New Jersey): The Falcon

 The student body publishes a newspaper, The Falcon.
 The Falcon is entirely student run.
-Published monthly, the newspaper seeks to inform the student body of important events transpiring in the St. Joe's community.
+Published monthly, the newspaper seeks to inform the student body of important events transpiring in the St. Joseph community.
 The Falcon has often been recognized by the American Scholastic Press Association for first place among high school newspapers in its national contest, including four consecutive awards from 2005 to 2008.
 Long considered to be a branch of the administration's marketing and recruiting plans, The Falcon took a significant step in Fall 2009 toward student-interest stories and articles that were occasionally critical of administrative policies.
 Frequent segments include "Brother Mike's Movie Review," student columns, and a sports section.

 The Vignette

 The school publishes a yearly literary magazine.
 In 1963, The Falcon had a literary contest and published their winners in a special edition.
 This contest continued to be held under the auspices of the newspaper until it grew into the current school literary magazine, The Vignette, which has since won various awards and received national recognition.
 Another product of the arts program was the Drama Club, established in 1963 with its first production, Stalag 17.